turingschool/frontend-mod-1-prework/section1/README.md

 The **Boolean** data types evaluates to one of two values: `true` or `false`.
 This data type can seem a little abstract, but Booleans are very helpful in helping us determine which script should run.

-There are many cases in whie we want to ask a program a question, such as "Does the username and password typed in match what we have in the database?".
+There are many cases in which we want to ask a program a question, such as "Does the username and password typed in match what we have in the database?".
 This is a yes/no question.
 We will ask the program the question in a way that it will respond with `true` or `false`.
 Here are a couple of examples:

 _These are all examples of statements that evaulate to a `Boolean` data type in JavaScript:_